-The iGEM 2015 DNA Distribution contains over 1000 high-quality part samples as dried (miniprepped) DNA.
+The iGEM 2016 DNA Distribution contains over 1200 high-quality part samples as dried (miniprepped plasmid) DNA.
 Each sample is QC tested through sequencing and AB test plates.

-If you're new to the Registry, iGEM, or synthetic biology, you'll want to read through our Help page before you get started.
+When you receive your Distribution Kit, let us know through twitter (#WelcomeToiGEM).
+If you're new to the Registry, iGEM, or synthetic biology, you will also want to read through our Help pages before you get started.

 DNA Distribution Kit Plates